 Blood tests for syphilis and stool tests for Clostridioides difficile are also done.

 A doctor may also examine other areas of the intestine using colonoscopy (examination of the entire large intestine with an endoscope) to look for Crohn disease or ulcerative colitis.

-When the cause of proctitis is radiation therapy, it may be treated with corticosteroids applied directly to the lining of the rectum delivered by enemas or may be given as a pill by mouth.
+Proctitis that is caused by radiation therapy and that is bleeding is treated with corticosteroids applied directly to the lining of the rectum as foam or delivered by enemas.
 An enema of sucralfate may also help.
-If these treatments do not help, doctors may directly apply formalin to the lining of the rectum to help stop the bleeding or they may try a treatment that involves the use of oxygen (hyperbaric oxygen therapy Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at pressures higher than 1 atmosphere.
+If these treatments do not help, doctors may directly apply formalin to the lining of the rectum to help stop the bleeding or they may try a treatment that involves the use of oxygen (hyperbaric oxygen therapy Recompression Therapy Recompression therapy involves giving 100% oxygen for several hours in a sealed chamber at high pressures (at least 1.9 atmospheres).
 (See also Overview of Diving Injuries.)
-Recompression therapy has... read more ).
+Recompression therapy... read more ).

 If proctitis has caused bleeding from the lining of the rectum, doctors can use argon plasma, lasers, electrocoagulation, and heater probes to stop the bleeding.

 |Generic Name||Select Brand Names|

 |FIRVANQ, Vancocin, Vancocin Powder, VANCOSOL|